ronkok/Temml/docs/administration.md

 The `postProcess` function implements the AMS functions `\ref` and `\label`.
 It should be called outside of any loop.

-Unlike other Temml functions, the `postProcess` function makes two passes through the entire document.
-In contrast, `temml.render` and `temml.renderToString` each operate on only one element at a time.
+The main Temml functions, `temml.render` and `temml.renderToString`, each operate on only one element at a time.
+In contrast, the `postProcess` function makes two passes through the entire document.
 If you choose not to support `\ref`, `postProcess` can be omitted.

 If Temml is used server-side, `\ref` and `\label` are still implemented at runtime with client-side JavaScript.
 A small file, `temmlPostProcess.js`, is provided to be installed in place of `temml.min.js`.
 It exposes one function: